 Since that time, the St. Columba's clinic has run every Tuesday night, diagnosing and treating everything from the common cold to appendicitis.
 Under the guidance of attending and resident physicians from clinical departments throughout the university, JeffHOPE has provided access to care for the homeless, and access to clinical experience and community service opportunities for Jefferson medical students.
 Student interest has exploded since 1992 to over 700 volunteers, more than 70% of Jefferson Medical College students.
 This terrific response made it necessary to expand opportunities for students to work with the JeffHOPE clinics.
 In November 1993, the City of Philadelphia opened the Gateway Service Center.
 The Gateway shelter and the Gateway JeffHOPE clinic opened on the same Thursday night.
 More than 30 patients were treated that night, and Gateway (now called Our Brother's Place) has become one of JeffHOPE's busiest site.

 In January 1996, the Prevention Point needle exchange program bonded with JeffHOPE to provide better medical care for the intravenous drug users and sex workers.
 This clinic provides yet another opportunity to serve the medically underserved, and allows Jefferson students to work with a patient population very different from that encountered at the shelter clinic sites.

 In January 1997, as Project HOME opened a new shelter for women with psychological issues, JeffHOPE began a clinic at this Logan Square-area shelter serving women, most of whom are dually-diagnosed with psychiatric illnesses and drug addiction.
 This clinic previously operated every other Tuesday, alternating with our first clinic, St. Columba's.
 Unfortunately, both of these clinics are now closed, and we currently run clinic at Sunday Breakfast Rescue Mission on Tuesday nights.

-In January, 1998, under the leadership of students in the School of Nursing, a new clinic was started at ACTS I, a shelter in the Fairmount section for women and children.
+In January, 1998, under the leadership of students in the College of Nursing, a new clinic was started at ACTS I, a shelter in the Fairmount section for women and children.
 This Wednesday night clinic was primarily run by nursing students, with assistance from JeffHOPE's medical students and faculty preceptors.
 In winter of 2006, an accidental fire in the shelter lead to its newest location in North Philadelphia, near Temple University's campus.